toaderflorin/florintoader/_posts/2017-02-18-curing-hiv.markdown

 ![image-title-here](/images/hiv1.jpg){:class="img-responsive"}

 The initial AIDS epidemic started in the late ’70s, but it wasn’t recognized as a new disease back then.
 After an outbreak of various illnesses that were previously very rare like *Pneumocystis carinii pneumonia* or *Kaposi’s Sarcoma* among gay men, it was suspected that the culprit might be a yet undiscovered pathogen that affects the immune system.
-In 1981 alone there were 270 reported cases of this severe immunodeficiency among gay communities, so it was called GRID, *gay related immune deficiency*.
+In 1981 alone there were 270 reported cases of this severe immunodeficiency among gay communities, so it was called *gay related immune deficiency* or GRID for short.

 However, after an explosion of cases among haemophiliacs, it soon became clear that anybody was susceptible to become infected and the name was changed to *acquired immune deficiency syndrome*, or AIDS for short.